 Community members' help is needed with this plan both on technical recommendations but also on the ground work (stream clean-up, buffer restoration, etc.).
 Keep up with plan progress and activities thru our website and Facebook page as well as LFUCG's Facebook page and Watershed Planning page.

-As part of the planning, we asked citizen like you where there were problems and potential solutions in the watershed.
-Below is a map of proposed projects called "Best Management Practices or BMPs" that were selected for the plan in response to the concerns and suggestions we received from the public input survey.
+As part of the planning, we asked citizens like you where there were problems and what solutions have been implimented in the watershed.
+Below is a map of all the proposed projects currently in the plan called "Best Management Practices or BMPs" that were selected for the plan in response to the concerns and suggestions we received from the public input survey.

 Map of West Hickman Creek's Areas of Concern and Proposed Projects